rtyler/brokenco.de/_posts/2018-08-30-cd-for-the-jenkins-project.md

 ---

-How on earth do we get from the "shitty release train model which sucks for users", to something more continuously delivered?
+How on earth do we get from the release train model (which sucks for users), to something more continuously delivered?

 Very carefully!